 Unfortunately no window is immuned to this type of glass.
 It is seen is multi million dollar homes as well as track homes.
 Glass with a rough surface is more difficult to clean even for a professional.
 If you have had an unusual amount of difficulty cleaning your own windows and mirrors, you could be victim to this type of defective glass.

-If you have had any difficulty cleaning your own windows or encountered windows this type of glass please send us a comment.
+If you have had any difficulty cleaning your own windows or encountered windows this type of glass please contact us for window cleaning in Scottsdale.